contributte/doctrine-fixtures/.docs/README.md

 composer require nettrine/orm
 ```

-Without these packages you can't process fixtures, because fixtures needs connection to database and information about entities.
+Without these packages the fixtures can't be processed, because they need a database connection and entities information.

 ### `symfony/console`